mthaler/spring-profiles/README.md

 -Dspring.profiles.active=dev
 ```

-Alternatively, the profile can be set in `application.properties`
+Alternatively, the profile can be set in `application.properties`:

 ```
 spring.profiles.active=prod